telerik/kendo-ui-core/docs/web/tooltip/overview.md

 ## Loading Tooltip content via AJAX

 A **Tooltip** provides built-in support for asynchronously loading content from a URL.
 This URL should return a HTML fragment that can be loaded in a Tooltip content area.
+If the content passed to the Tooltip includes scripts, they will be executed.

 ### Load Tooltip content asynchronously